gitmko/dotfiles-installer/README.md

 ### Dependencies

-You need [gum](https://github.com/charmbracelet/gum) installed for the script to work.
+You need [gum](https://github.com/charmbracelet/gum) installed for the scripts to work.

 On Arch systems, do
 ```bash